jatitoam/ddd-typescript/README.md

 ## What is this?

-This repository intends to implement the architectural classes for any project that wants to base on [Eric Evan's Domain Driven Design](https://www.amazon.com/gp/product/0321125215/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321125215&linkCode=as2&tag=martinfowlerc-20).
+This repository intends to implement the architectural classes for any project that wants to base on [Eric Evans' Domain Driven Design](https://www.amazon.com/gp/product/0321125215/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0321125215&linkCode=as2&tag=martinfowlerc-20).

 ## How is this organized